 How the pattern works

-Put an interface between business logic and the outside world.
-Make business logic depend only on the interface.
+The fix is one move.
+Put an interface between your business logic and the outside world, and let the business logic depend only on that interface, never on the provider directly.

-The interface is called a port.
-It describes what our code wants to do in our own words.
+The port is the socket.
+It's an interface that says what our code wants to do in our own words.
 "Send an email."
 "Charge a card."
-"Get the list of standings."
-It doesn't mention Stripe or SendGrid or HTTP or fetch.
-It's a contract.
+"Get the standings."
+No Stripe, no SendGrid, no HTTP.
+Just a contract.

-The implementations of that interface are called adapters.
-Each one wraps a specific provider and translates between our language and the provider's language.
-The Stripe adapter knows about Stripe.
-The bKash adapter knows about bKash.
-Our business logic doesn't know about either.
+An adapter is the plug that fits the socket.
+Each one wraps a single provider and translates between our words and theirs.
+The Stripe adapter knows Stripe.
+The bKash adapter knows bKash.
+The business logic knows neither.

 It helps to play with it.
 The hexagon below is our business logic.
 The six dots on its edges are ports.
 Click any of the adapter buttons on the right to wire a different one into a port.
 Watch the registry at the bottom update.